 How to Wear Red Footwear for Women

-After black, brown and blue, red is the most popular color for women’s dress and casual shoes.
+After black, brown, and blue, red is the most popular color for women’s dresses and casual shoes.
 It makes perfect sense.
 Red is the exact opposite of the three colors that come before it in terms of popularity.
 It’s dynamic.
 It’s sexy.
 And, it’s in your face.
 Let’s face it, red just pops.

 If you don’t already have a pair of red shoes in your wardrobe, you should.
 Below are a few tips for how to wear them.